edenlabllc/rmk/docs/index.md

 Initially, it has been developed by [Edenlab LLC](https://edenlab.io/) as the main CLI for provisioning and managing [Kodjin FHIR Server](https://kodjin.com) on Kubernetes clusters in different environments.

-Since 2021, RMK has been an integral part of the company’s Kubernetes infrastructure, used regularly for automated provisioning and destroy of temporary Kubernetes clusters for development and testing purposes, both manually and within CI/CD pipelines.
+**Since 2021**, RMK has been an **integral part** of the company’s Kubernetes infrastructure, used regularly for automated provisioning and destroy of temporary Kubernetes clusters for development and testing purposes, both manually and automatically within CI/CD pipelines.

 **:rocket: Proven at scale**: